STAM-NDSU/UnderstandingTestDeletion/README.md

 ## Reproducing Results

-1. **Install Python:** To run the project, python should be installed on your machine.
+1. **Install Python:** To replicate the experiment results, python should be installed on your machine.
    Check if it is installed or not using following command:

 ```